parmoo/parmoo/docs/faqs.rst

       sure where to start, that's OK.
       Start from one of our tutorials_ and modify it to match your problem.
       See how that works for your problem.
-      Then slowly start experimenting with other options, refer to this FAQ for some general guidance.
+      Then start experimenting with other options, referring to this FAQ for some general guidance.
       Alternatively, check out some of our existing pre-built solvers in the parmoo_solver_farm_ and see if you can modify one to fit your